-Across Tennessee, many urban and rural communities are struggling with distressed neighborhoods and low homeownership rates, with a substantial number of single-family homes requiring rehabilitation, repair, or replacement.3 THDA offers the following programs to finance and facilitate the demand for repairs:
+Across Tennessee, many urban and rural communities struggle with distressed neighborhoods and low rates of homeownership, and have a substantial number of single-family homes that require rehabilitation, repair, or replacement.3 THDA offers the following programs to finance and facilitate home repairs:

-- Emergency Repair Program: THDA provides grant funding to various organizations that repair and replace essential infrastructure problems for low-income, elderly or disabled homeowners. - Low Income Home Energy Assistance Program (LIHEAP): Approved regional agencies receive federal funds to assist qualified households earning up to 150% of federal poverty standards with their utility costs, bill payment assistance, energy crisis assistance, and energy-related home repairs. - Tennessee Renovation Loan Program: In coordination with local nonprofits, THDA will help homeowners with financing for repairs and modifications to their homes. - Weatherization Assistance Program (WAP): Approved regional agencies receive federal funds to improve energy efficiency in households earning up to 200% of federal poverty standards.
+- Emergency Repair Program: THDA provides grants to various organizations that repair and replace essential infrastructure for low-income, elderly or disabled homeowners. - Low Income Home Energy Assistance Program (LIHEAP): Approved regional agencies receive federal funds to assist qualified households with their utility costs, bill payment assistance, energy crisis assistance, and energy-related home repairs.
+The maximum income allowed for qualified households is 150% of the federal poverty quidelines. - Tennessee Renovation Loan Program: In coordination with local nonprofits, THDA helps homeowners with financing for repairs and modifications to their homes. - Weatherization Assistance Program (WAP): Approved regional agencies receive federal funds to improve energy efficiency in qualified households.
+The maximum income allowed for qualified households is 200% of federal poverty guidelines.